Edwinwal/Fundraiser/README.md

 #Bronze sponsor: Trips/Education/Business

 #For more information on sponsorship packages and how to become a sponsor, please contact <hoopesponsorshipprog@gamil.con

+# Supplies needed

+#In the circle of hope we would accept any kind of product becouse each product is valuable in its own way.
+But mostly we would need you to really on the besic needs that a person may need in his/her life.
+#The supplies may be received during any of our events.

+# Number of people

+#In accordance to the event the will be held on July there will be people that would be required to get involved in the collections of the things people will contribute in the fundraiser meeting.
+Atleast 25 people will be needed for the action that day.

 # Contact information